-\paragraph{Few modes.}
+\subsubsection{Few modes}

-The few-mode regime corresponds to the parameters above the slanted gray band in Fig.\,\ref{fig:results}.
-Due to the finite interaction time, the Fourier transform $\tilde{a}( \omega )$ is band-limited to $\omega \Delta t \lesssim 1$.
-For a small object, the fundamental tone $\omega_1$ is beyond this limit, and the sum~(\ref{eq:log-contrast-2}) over eigenfrequencies converges rapidly with only a few terms contributing significantly.
-In the acoustic spectrum of a sphere, it is therefore sufficient to keep only the two lowest acoustic eigenfrequencies (torsional and spheroidal d-waves, see Fig.\,\ref{fig:sphere-modes}) when evaluating the contrast~(\ref{eq:log-contrast-2}).
+The few-mode regime corresponds to the parameters above the slanted gray band in Fig.\:\ref{fig:results} below.
+The fundamental tone $\omega_1$ of the object is then in the high-frequency tail of the Fourier spectrum of the applied pulse.
+The sum in Eq.\,(\ref{eq:log-contrast-2}) over eigenfrequencies converges rapidly with only a few terms contributing significantly.
+In the phonon spectrum of a sphere, it is therefore sufficient to keep only the two lowest acoustic frequencies [torsional and spheroidal d-waves, see Fig.\:\ref{fig:sphere-modes}(B)] with their degeneracy (10 modes).
+The power laws that emerge in the Fourier transform $\tilde{a}( \omega )$ at high frequencies [see Fig.\:\ref{fig:force-profiles}(B)] are then essential for the loss of contrast.
+They can be computed explicitly and are given in Appendix~\ref{a:a-omega-and-other-a's}, Eq.\,(\ref{eq:a0-spectrum}--\ref{eq:spectrum-acceleration}).

 It is convenient to exhibit in the acceleration profile the maximum spatial splitting $\Delta x$ between the wave packets, according to